playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/plane-detection.md

 ## Changes

-Depending on the underlying system capabilities, the XrPlane attributes can change while an XR session is active.
+Depending on the underlying system capabilities, XrPlane attributes can change while an XR session is active.
 You can subscribe to that event and update a visual mesh accordingly:

 ```javascript
 xrPlane.on('change', () => {